 special needs child has a right to an 'Individualized Education

-Program, also called the IEP.
+Program' (IEP).
 The IEP is designed to provide your

 child with a FREE and APPROPRIATE PUBLIC EDUCATION (FAPE).
 You have

 the right to challenge the district at a due process hearing if the

 legal proceedings enable you to challenge the manner, extent, and